 Guidance is also provided for consumers to help protect their online identities.
 The National Security Alliance provides multiple infographics, tip sheets, and videos to help raise identity security awareness, best practices for properly securing identities and access credentials, and making effective use of readily available technologies such as password managers.

 As the name suggests, World Password Day is a day intended to get people thinking about personal password strategies and taking action.
 A World Password Day survey found that although many people are aware of password best practices, work still remains to convert that awareness into action.
 Other takeaways from the survey include:

-- 85% of respondents claim they reuse passwords for multiple sites
+84% of respondents claim they reuse passwords for multiple sites.

-- The second most popular response was “pen and paper”, followed by “computer docs”.
+The second most popular response was “pen and paper”, while password manager was third.

-Throughout October, the CISA and NCSA raise awareness about the importance of cybersecurity across the United States.
-This year’s theme is “Do Your Part, #BeCyberSmart” and throughout the month the CISA and NCSA will be encouraging people and organizations to do their part in protecting cyberspace, stressing personal accountability, and taking proactive steps to enhance cybersecurity.
+Throughout October, CISA and the NCA raise awareness about the importance of cybersecurity across the United States.
+Throughout the month CISA and the NCA will be encouraging people and organizations to do their part in protecting cyberspace, stressing personal accountability, and taking proactive steps to enhance cybersecurity.

-Organizers of National Internet Day also use the event to raise awareness of issues affecting the future of the Internet such as Net Neutrality.
+Organizers of National Internet Day also use the event to raise awareness for issues affecting the future of the internet such as Net Neutrality.
 Thankfully, anyone can start taking advantage of online security software to better protect personal data and control how to share personal data.